 Harvest Date: Hand-harvested in the last week of September

-Aging: 85% of the wine is aged for 19 months in new Raduox barriques.
+Aging: 20% of the wine is aged for 19 months in new Raduox barriques

 Vineyard Notes: Vineyard location: Manchuela, Spain V.C.P.R.D.
 Vineyard: In Mahora, Dry grown, 100+year old, centurion bush vine.
 Soil type: Limestone rich, red, sandy Miocene era sedimentary clay.
 Yield: 3.3 tonnes per hectare.

-Production Notes: The fermetation takes place in open vats with skin contact for 10 days.
-After that the 85% of the wine is left to age in new Radoux barriques for 19 months, while the rest is refined in stainless steel.
+Production Notes: The fermentation takes place in open vats with skin contact for 10 days.
+After that, 20% of the wine is left to age in new Radoux barriques for 19 months, while the rest is refined in stainless steel.

 Winemaker Notes: Our ancient plantings of [Garnacha] Tintorera thrive in the organically poor but limestone rich, red, sandy Miocene era sedimentary clay between the rocky limestone outcrops that cover the vineyards.
 Ancient and gnarled, the free standing bush vines, grown on their own roots with just 300mm of rain a year, yield tiny but intense crops.
 Cien y Pico is nicknamed ‘Doble Pasta’ referring to its deep colour that occurs naturally with the variety [Garnacha] Tintorera.